RunOnFlux/fluxd/README.md

 =======
-# Zelcash
+# ZelCash
 =======
-# Zelcash 2.0.0
+# ZelCash 2.0.0
 INNOVATIVE  INTELLIGENT  INSPIRING

-Zelcash is a fork of 2.0.2 Zcash aiming to provide decentralised development platform via ZelNodes and ZelTreZ.
+ZelCash is a fork of 2.0.2 Zcash aiming to provide decentralised development platform via ZelNodes and ZelCore.

 POW asic resistant with Equihash (144,5) also known as Zhash with personalisation string ZelProof.